saipraveen-a/Medical-Journal-Application/Readme.txt

 Email Server:

 	The application uses Google SMTP server to send emails to users.
-A test account has been setup for the purpose of demonstration.
+You can set the value for the test account and the password in application.properties

 There is no separate SQL folder added for the sql scripts as we are automating the schema changes with Flyway